Italian privacy law integrating the GDPR is finally in place, but a number of provisions remain unclear and need immediate action.

 It remains unchanged the provision of the Italian Privacy Code that requires consent for the delivery of marketing communications via email and other electronic means.
 Also, criminal sanctions are introduced for the breach of such obligation.

 This is a very hot topic since the GDPR allowed to perform direct marketing on the basis of legitimate interest according to its recitals.
 Can Italian law go against what provided by the GDPR?
-I covered this issue in this article and in this video available below with reference to the CRM as part of Diritto al Digitale.
+I covered this issue in this article Top 5 practices on direct marketing under the GDPR and in this video available below with reference to the CRM as part of Diritto al Digitale.

 6. New Italian law integrating the GDPR, but existing decisions and authorizations saved